 We strongly recommend, where possible, for visitors to use public transport to reach the University.
 We welcome over 15,000 visitors to our Open Days, and as a result the adjacent roads get extremely busy.
 Parking on campus is currently very limited due to several major building projects that are taking place as part of our £600 million campus redevelopment.
 Therefore, we cannot guarantee a parking space on campus.

-In addition to University parking we are operating a park and ride (free of charge) on Friday 22 June with some limited parking at:
+In addition to University parking we are operating a free park and ride (free of charge) on Saturday 20 October 2018 only with some limited parking at:

 - King Edwards School playing field (B29 7JX).
 The playing field is a left turn (if approaching from the city centre) on the Bristol Road, just before the Eastern Road turn.